-The refreshing morning rain did’t last long before it was another hot day in the Caribbean.
-Already toasty at 8 in the morning, Devi and I decided to put on our dive masks and jump in to scrub the side of the boat in order to keep us looking spiffy for when we went to watch the racers later on.
-While Devi and I scrubbed off milk, toothpaste and other miscellaneous things from the side of the boat the rest of the group cleaned up the deck of Ocean Star.
-After my scrubbing of the boat, Will and Hunter taught me how to properly check oil/coolant in the engine along with a few other things.
+The refreshing morning rain didn’t last long before it was another hot day in the Caribbean.
+Already toasty at 8 in the morning, Devi and I decided to put on our dive masks and jump in to scrub the side of the boat to keep us looking spiffy for when we went to watch the racers later on.
+While Devi and I scrubbed off milk, toothpaste, and other miscellaneous things from the side of the boat, the rest of the group cleaned up the deck of Ocean Star.
+After I scrubbed the boat, Will and Hunter taught me how to properly check oil/coolant in the engine, along with a few other things.
 I may not know how to fill the oil in my car, but don’t worry.
-I can now can fill oil in a boats engine!
+I can now fill oil in a boat’s engine!
 We proceeded by hauling up both of our anchors and moved our boat to what seemed like the middle of the regatta!
-There were so many sailboats with bright colored sails racing past us at significant speeds ( soon to be us).
-We admired the racers for a few hours as we continued to move toward our destination of Isle Fourchue, a little Island off of St. Barts.
-Once at the island, some of us set up our SCUBA gear and hopped over board to go check out the reef along the island.
-Lucy, Elle, and Olivia continued with their Christmas tree worm research during their scuba dive and Peyton, Devi and I swam on ahead where we frolicked with a friendly sea turtle a sting ray and LOTS of BIG barracudas.
+There were so many sailboats with bright-colored sails racing past us at significant speeds ( soon to be us).
+We admired the racers for a few hours as we continued to move toward our destination of Isle Fourche, a little Island off of St. Barts.
+Once at the island, some of us set up our SCUBA gear and hopped overboard to go check out the reef along the island.
+Lucy, Elle, and Olivia continued with their Christmas tree worm research during their scuba dive, and Peyton, Devi, and I swam on ahead where we frolicked with a friendly sea turtle, a stingray, and LOTS of BIG barracudas.

 Related VoyageView All Voyages

 Antigua to Grenada -w- Antigua Yacht Regatta